 Share The Love To Show The Love - NSW's Tourism Recovery Campaign With Heart

 SYDNEY, Feb.
-13, 2020 /PRNewswire/ -- The recovery of NSW's tourism industry from the effects of drought and bushfires is in everyone's hands with Destination NSW launching its new marketing campaign, Now's The Time To Love NSW.
+13, 2020 /PRNewswire-AsiaNet/ --The recovery of NSW's tourism industry from the effects of drought and bushfires is in everyone's hands with Destination NSW launching its new marketing campaign, Now's The Time To Love NSW.

-Inspired by the outpouring of global support and community-driven recovery initiatives responding to the recent bushfires, the social media-led marketing campaign will utilise user-generated content to restore the image of NSW and its abundance of top holiday offerings.
+Inspired by the outpouring of global support and recovery initiatives responding to the recent bushfires, the social media-led marketing campaign will utilise user-generated content to restore the image of NSW and its top holiday offerings.

-Getting involved is simple; book a trip to New South Wales and in addition to exploring the buzzing capital of Sydney, which is home to world-class icons, attractions, dining and entertainment, further extend your visit and explore the charming country towns and vibrant cities of regional NSW.
+Getting involved is simple; book a trip to New South Wales and in addition to exploring the capital of Sydney, home to world-class icons, attractions, dining and entertainment, further extend your visit and explore the charming country towns and vibrant cities of regional NSW.

-From riding horseback through rolling outback plains, taking some R&R in wine country, hiking through vast rainforests and national parks and indulging in the wealth of local produce the state has to offer, there's no shortage of things to see and do in Australia's number one holiday destination.
+From riding horseback through outback plains, taking some R&R in wine country, hiking through rainforests and national parks and indulging in the local produce the state has to offer, there's no shortage of things to see and do in Australia's number one holiday destination.

-Destination NSW Acting Chief Executive Officer Stephen Mahoney says the campaign is the first phase of a two-year recovery plan that will focus on getting domestic and international visitors inspired and excited about holidaying in Sydney and NSW.
+Destination NSW Acting Chief Executive Officer Stephen Mahoney says the campaign is the first phase of a two-year recovery plan focusing on getting domestic and international visitors excited about holidaying in Sydney and NSW.

 "We have been so inspired and encouraged by the global outpouring of love in response to the bushfires and this recovery campaign leverages that support to show the world how truly special NSW's experiences and destinations are," Mr Mahoney said.